Jay Cutler: Personal life

-Family and children
+Health

 On May 1, 2008, Cutler announced that he was diagnosed with type 1 diabetes and needs daily insulin shots.
 He is responding well with the insulin treatments.

 Cutler works with Dedicated to Diabetes, which is a Denver-based organization that aims to improve public knowledge about diabetes.

+Marriage and children

 Cutler began dating Kristin Cavallari in September 2010 and became engaged to her in April 2011.
 They called off the engagement in July 2011, but subsequently confirmed their reconciliation that November.
 Cutler and Cavallari married on June 7, 2013, in Nashville, Tennessee.
 They have two sons and one daughter.
 Despite the birth of his first son coming the day before the Bears played their preseason opener against the Denver Broncos, Cutler dressed for the game, though he did not play.

 According to the Chicago Tribune, Cutler and Cavallari are on record as not having vaccinated their children.

 In April 2020, the couple announced that they were getting a divorce, with Cavallari saying the split came as a result of the two simply "growing apart."
 In May 2021, the couple had not finalized their divorce due to financial issues.
 In June 2022, it was reported that their settlement had been finalized and the couple was officially divorced.

 In 2023, Cutler revealed on Instagram that he was dating Samantha Robertson.
 One year later in 2024, People reported that Cutler and Robertson were engaged.